ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 for statistical computing and visualization, there lacks a generalized framework to link these components in a simulation context.
-The only R package available to date to interface with SS is r4ss [@r4ss2013], allowing reading and plotting SS output, manipulating SS input files, and computing likelihood profiles.
+The only available R package to interface with SS is r4ss [@r4ss2013], which primarily allows reading, processing, and plotting with SS output, but not a simulation framework.
 Here, we introduce ss3sim,
 an R package that facilitates
 large-scale, rapid, and reproducible simulation testing